Auzz24/ReadmeGen/readme.md

-  # Readme Generator
+  # ReadmeGen

 ## Description

-This read me you are reading right now was creaded using the command line in Virtual Studio Code.
-Follow the promts and add your name, project naem, the installation, pick th elanguages used, insert the instructions, provide credit to the desighner, and add the proper license.
-Then you this amazing program generates a professional readme like the one you are reading right now.... you are welcome.
+This readme.md you are reading right now was created using the command line in Virtual Studio Code.
+Follow the prompts and add your name, project name, the installation, pick the languages used, insert the instructions, provide credit to the designer, and add the proper license.
+Then this amazing program generates a professional readme like the one you are reading right now.... you are welcome.

 ## Table of Contents (Optional)